samyuh/feup-fpro/README.md

 PyGame installed

-    try one of the following commands under the cmd:
+    try one of the following commands under the anaconda propmt or terminal:
     ```
     pip install pygame